ilyes-smaouii/advent_of_code_2024/README.md

 - 2025/08/18 - Spent a lot of time on day 10 part 1 using a lot of wrapper and helper stuff I've added to helpers.py, but I ended up with some pretty unnecessarilty complex code, and the answer was wrong.
 I tried to ditch the object-oriented, elegant approach and rewriting my code to be much simpler, with a more direct approach, but I just ended up with the exact same result.
-At this point, I wonder if I haven't just misread the instructions.
+At this point, I wonder if I haven't just misread the instructions.\
+Update : turns out the iterator class I had constructed for iterating over tables wasn't properly coded, and missed the very first cell of the table, which made me miss the correct solution by 2.
+I found a way to make it work, but for the sake of simplicity, the current version of the code doesn't use it anymore.
+Part 2 was pretty easy once I was done with part 1. \
+Finished Day 10 !